GSP

 Cooledit has an interactive man page reader.
 To bring up a man page, type it out in the editor, highlight it with the mouse or cursor, and then press Ctrl-F1.
 The browser will appear in the root window.
 Inside the browser, you can double-click on words to bring up new man pages.
 You can also highlight text, drag it, and drop it into an edit window.

 Press Alt-F7 to run make in the current directory.
-As of version 2.3.4 make is run via the generic script execution feature (see SCRIPT EXECUTION ).
+The make command is run via the generic script execution feature (see SCRIPT EXECUTION).
 The current directory can be changed in the Command menu.
 The output of make will go to a viewer in the root window.
 Here you can double-click or press enter on an error message to take you directly to the file and line number where the error appears (provided the file is already open).

 You can use scanf search and replace to search and replace a C format string.
 First take a look at the sscanf and sprintf man pages to see what a format string is and how it works.
 An example is as follows: Suppose you want to replace all instances of say, an open bracket, three comma separated numbers, and a close bracket, with the word apples , the third number, the word oranges and then the second number, you would fill in the Replace dialog box as follows: